What You Need to Know Before Climbing Kilimanjaro – A Beginner’s Guide

 4. Ras Dashen (Dejen), Simien Mountains, Ethiopia

-Ras Dashen is Ethiopia’s highest mountain, it is a five day ascent to the summit climbing to smaller peaks and across the Bwahit Pass to Ambiko, It is from Ambiko you will start your ascent to the summit.
+Ras Dashen is Ethiopia’s highest mountain, it is a five-day ascent to the summit climbing to smaller peaks and across the Bwahit Pass to Ambiko, It is from Ambiko that you will start your ascent to the summit.
 There are numerous different routes to the summit of Ras Dashen and it may take you anywhere from three days to two weeks to complete.

 5. Mount Toubkal, Morocco